-As Millionaire Society is a Clickbank product you are entitled to a 60-day money back guarantee, no questions asked.
+As Millionaire Society is a Clickbank product you are entitled to a full 60-day money-back guarantee, no questions asked.

 1. There's No Automated $720/Day System Here

-There are far too many false promises on the sales page and the Millionaire Society isn’t going to generate the income they promise.
-Nothing near it.
+There are too many false promises on the sales page and the Millionaire Society isn’t going to generate the income they promise.
+Nowhere near it.

-Time after time I find products online that have almost the EXACT same sales video.
-They always have a rags to riches story about how they found “a top secret loophole to internet riches” that they promise to show you but never do.
+Time after time I find get-rich-quick products with almost the EXACT same video with the same old rags to riches story about how they found “a top-secret loophole” to create limitless wealth online that never deliver.

-The truth is there's no way you’re not going to make $262,800 a year using the few short videos and PDF files in this program, even with the best will in the world.
+The truth is, even with the best will in the world, there's no way you’re going to make $262,800 a year using the few short videos and PDF files this program has to offer.

 2. Sign Up And You're On Your Own

-The Millionaire Society Facebook group has 55,000 likes but hasn't been updated at all since April 2012.
+The Millionaire Society Facebook group has 55,000 likes but hasn't been updated since April 2012.

-This was obviously a very popular product at one point back in the day, but it definitely looks this program’s best days are behind it and my best guess is it has been all but abondoned.
+This was obviously a very popular product back in the day but now looks like it has been all but abandoned.

 3. We Know Very Little About Course Creator Mack Michaels

-The Millionaire Society sales video tells us nothing about Mack Michaels except that he's 30-year old husband and father of 2 who doesn't consider himself in any way a technical genius or business guru, but stumbled across the secret to making money online almost by accident.
+The Millionaire Society sales video tells us very little about Mack Michaels except that he's a 30-year old husband and father of 2 who doesn't consider himself a technical genius or business guru and stumbled across the secret to online riches by mistake.

 Is Millionaire Society A Scam Or Legit?

-Millionaire Society creator Mack Michaels is using highly deceptive marketing to suck people into believing their getting an automated internet business that funnels cash into your bank account.
+Millionaire Society creator Mack Michaels uses highly deceptive marketing to suck people into believing they're getting an automated internet business that funnels cash into your bank account.

-It is NOT as advertised and for that reason alone Millionaire Society should be thrown onto the scam pile for good.
-They claim making money online is easy and instant, and all you have to do is pay him to learn his secrets.
-Don’t fall for the BS.
+They claim making money online is easy and instant, and all you have to do is pay him to learn his secrets, except it is NOT as advertised and for that reason alone Millionaire Society should be thrown onto the scam pile for good.

-At $97 a month it's not cheap either and I fail to say how anyone can justify these ongoing monthly costs – it's just not worth it.
+At $97 a month, it's not cheap either and I fail to see how anyone can justify these ongoing monthly costs – it's just not worth it.

-Wealthy Affiliate is an intensive affiliate marketing training platform that will walk you through the 4 simple and proven steps to creating a thriving internet business and gives you access to state-of-the-art website builders and round the clock expert and community support.
+They're the world's #1 affiliate marketing platform that will walk you through the proven steps to creating a thriving internet business that gives you training, state-of-the-art website builders and around the clock community support.

 The interactive video training is broken down into bitesize chunks and each lesson comes with assigned tasks meaning you earn as you learn.

-Are you surprised that there’s no such thing as overnight riches at the click of a mouse?
-Online business is something that takes a lot more time and effort than what the Millionaire Society leads you to believe.
+Are you surprised there’s no such thing as overnight riches at the click of a mouse?